Cincinnati-Design-LAB/architour/src/content/buildings/nast-community-united-methodist-church.md

 architect: >-
   Samuel Hannaford & Sons, one of Cincinnati's most prolific 19th Century architects who also designed Cincinnati City Hall and Music Hall.
-significance: German Methodism in America started at this church.
 historic_status: Listed on NRHP on March 3, 1980
 ---

+German Methodism in America started at this church.